The Business Taxes Payable by Your Oregon LLC

 Oregon Taxes Payable to the OR Department of Revenue

-There’s one main type of tax that you will pay to the Oregon Department of Revenue: Oregon state income tax and Oregon state sales tax.
+There are two main types of tax that you will pay to the Oregon Department of Taxation: Oregon state income tax and Oregon state sales tax.

 Oregon State Income Tax Payable on LLC Earnings

-As an Oregon business owner, you will need to pay OR state tax on any money you pay to yourself.
-These earnings flow through to your personal tax return, which is where you will pay Oregon income tax.
+As a Oregon business owner, you will need to pay state tax on any money you pay to yourself.
+These earnings flow through to your personal tax return, which is where you will pay income tax.
 You will be taxed at the standard rates for Oregon state taxes, and you will also get to apply regular allowances and deductions.

-Any salaried employees will also need to pay personal Oregon state taxes.
+Any salaried employees will also need to pay personal state taxes.

 Oregon Sales Taxes on LLC Sales